In this Trading Strategy:

 To this I only had one question: In the traditional fine arts, there is an enormous amount of people – artists, businessmen and enthusiasts alike - who take arts and the related art industry dead seriously.

-It is either the meaning of their life, or at the very least it makes their life suck less.
+It is either the meaning of their life, or it makes their life suck less.
 Their sense of personal identity is built around it.
 They live through it.

 You need these people to hold the market together.
-Only that way the means-to-an-end transactions can mix in and do their job.
+Only then the means-to-an-end transactions can mix in and do their job.

 So, is there this group of genuine people, really deeply dedicated to the cause of NFT art?